We don't just talk cars ... we teach how to buy them.

 With careful shopping and evaluation, these Civics can also make strong used car choices thanks to their solid build reputation and good gas mileage performance.

-A new ninth-generation was ushered in with the 2012 model year.
+A new ninth-generation was ushered in with the 2012 model year and produced through 2015.
 Change highlights include an SI model with a new and more powerful 2.4-liter engine that pumps out 201 horsepower and 170 pound-feet of torque.
 Available with a 6-speed manual transmission only, its gas mileage performance has also increased to 22 mpg city and 31 highway despite the power boost.

 Other upgrades include standard stability control, additional cabin space (3 extra inches of front seat shoulder room and 1.6 extra inches of rear legroom), an economy driving mode for increased gas mileage, a 5-inch information display, optional iPod connectivity and a larger trunk with 11.7 cubic feet of storage room.